One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 How to Do the Surya Mudra

 - First, start in a comfortable, seated position.
-You can be seated in a chair or on the floor.
+You can be seated in a chair if you have painful joints, or on the floor.
 If you have pain in your low back when seated on the floor, try placing a cushion or a blanket underneath your seat.

 - Before you begin, rest your hands on your lap with palms facing up.
 Close your eyes and lower your gaze (yes, you can do both!).

 - Take a deep breath in for a count of four.
 Exhale for a count of four.
-Repeat this three times, or until your body and mind start to relax.
+Repeat these breathing exercises three times, or until your body and mind start to relax.

 - Continue to take deep breaths while holding the gesture.
 Make sure that the ring finger tip touches the base of your thumb.
 You can stay here anywhere from 10 to 45 minutes.
 Deepening the breath, and noticing your body temperature as you do.